nick-cochran/CSE428S-Lab2/README.md

     p4's melds: eight hundred kings 800
     - Of note: This took a (probably broken) script and a long time to get.

+## Hold Em Ranks

+- I first tested that the program would find every hand rank by repeatedly running the program.
+    Below I have listed the first instance of each hand rank that I encountered.
+  - **X High:** p1 has hand: A♦ 5♦ 7♥ 9♣ 6♣ --> This has a rank of High Card
+  - **Pair:** p4 has hand: 7♦ 4♠ 2♦ 6♣ 6♠ --> This has a rank of Pair
+  - **Two Pair:** p5 has hand: 5♦ 2♥ 2♦ 6♣ 6♠ --> This has a rank of Two Pair
+  - **Three of A Kind:** p5 has hand: 5♥ 9♥ 7♦ 5♠ 5♦ --> This has a rank of Three of a Kind
+  - **Straight:** p2 has hand: 7♠ 8♥ 10♥ 9♥ 6♥ --> This has a rank of Straight
+  - **Flush:** p5 has hand: 9♥ 3♥ K♥ 4♥ J♥ --> This has a rank of Flush
+  - **Full House:** p4 has hand: J♣ 8♥ J♦ 8♦ 8♣ --> This has a rank of Full House
+  - **Four of A Kind** and **Straight Flush** are both very rare, but use the same functionality as other hand ranks that have had correct results, so I am using that information to assess that these two should be working as well.
+- I also tested that the hands were printed using the correct ordering while, finding those hand ranks from the previous step.
+Here is an example of the correct ordering from a few runs:
+  - p2 has hand: J♦ 10♠ Q♦ 9♦ K♥ --> This has a rank of Straight

+    p3 has hand: A♥ K♦ Q♦ 9♦ K♥ --> This has a rank of Pair

+    p7 has hand: Q♥ 2♦ Q♦ 9♦ K♥ --> This has a rank of Pair

+    p4 has hand: J♠ J♥ Q♦ 9♦ K♥ --> This has a rank of Pair

+    p6 has hand: 8♠ 9♥ Q♦ 9♦ K♥ --> This has a rank of Pair

+    p9 has hand: 8♦ 9♠ Q♦ 9♦ K♥ --> This has a rank of Pair

+    p1 has hand: 2♥ A♣ Q♦ 9♦ K♥ --> This has a rank of High Card

+    p8 has hand: A♠ 3♣ Q♦ 9♦ K♥ --> This has a rank of High Card

+    p5 has hand: 7♥ 4♥ Q♦ 9♦ K♥ --> This has a rank of High Card

+## Overall Program Testing

+- Most of this testing was done in the previous part of the lab, but I re-tested that incorrect inputs of all kinds, including but not limited to the wrong number of players an incorrect game name, and no inputs being provided.

 ## Design Choices